The Ultimate Guide to Serving Tea: Loose Leaf vs. Tea Bags

 While the provided serving guidelines serve as a useful starting point, tea drinking is deeply personal.
 Each person has their preferences, and what one finds ideal might differ for someone else.

 Feel free to play around with the amounts of tea you use.
-For a bolder flavor, add a little more tea.
+For a bolder flavour, add a little more tea.
 Conversely, reduce the amount for a milder taste.
 The beauty of tea lies in its flexibility, and discovering what suits your palate is part of the joy.

-Final Thoughts
+Final Thoughts on Your Tea Journey

 Understanding tea servings is essential to enhancing your tea experience.
 Whether you lean toward loose leaf or tea bags, knowing how to measure based on tea density can significantly improve your brews.